dream-horizon-org/delivr/README.md

 yarn dota bundle --platform android --bundle-path ./custom-path --make-sourcemap
 ```

+> **Note**: When generating a patch bundle using this script, ensure that the base bundle shipped with the APK is identical to the one generated here.
+Any discrepancy in flags, especially if additional flags are passed to React Native during bundle generation, may lead to patch application issues.
+If uncertain, follow the Automated Bundle Generation step to maintain consistency.

 ## ✨ Base Bytecode Optimization (New Feature)

 Enhance your app's performance by significantly reducing patch bundle sizes using base bytecode optimization.
 There are two ways to set this up, depending on your bundle generation method.
 For more details, see [Understanding Base Bytecode Optimization](#understanding-base-bytecode-optimization) below.